How to Remove Water Spots from Your Boat and Prevent Them for Good

 Step 5: Apply a Protective Coating

-To guard against future water spots, apply a quality wax or protective coating.
-Products like our SRD20 Graphene Spray Protectant are effective due to the hydrophobic characteristics of the formula, even on top of professionally applied ceramic coating.
-If you're using the SRD20 Water Spot Remover with Sealant, it not only eliminates water spots but also forms a hydrophobic barrier, ensuring water effortlessly slides off your boat's surface.
+To guard against future water spots, apply a quality boat wax or protective coating.
+Products like our SRD20 Graphene Spray Protectant uare effective due to the hydrophobic characteristics of the formula, even on top of professionally applied ceramic coating.
+If you're in an are notorious for water spotting try SRD20 Water Spot Remover with Sealant, on a regulary basis, it not only eliminates water spots but also forms a hydrophobic barrier, ensuring water effortlessly slides off your boat's surface.

 Adding this step to your routine significantly reduces maintenance down the line.